 She tried her best, calling ahead to try to order something in that I could eat, but it couldn’t be done.
 And I’m sick of drinking black coffee and fake cake.
 She told me during that afternoon with no trace of irony that it was just so difficult to find anything I could eat.

-A week later we visited my MIL for dinner and she’d cooked a chili from scratch so that it was safe for me.
+A week later we visited my MIL for dinner and she’d cooked a chilli from scratch so that it was safe for me.
 Alas I was unable to enjoy the cheese, garlic bread, coleslaw, wedges, tortilla chips – and even the wine.

 My FIL treated me to some dairy-free chocolate (very thoughtful), and two bottles of Merlot (my favourite) – alas again, I couldn’t drink the wine.
 I was also bought chocolates and biscuits for Christmas which I had to pass on – and this is the reality of a CMPA Christmas: even when people mean well they don’t always get it right.